aws-solutions-library-samples/guidance-for-natural-language-queries-of-relational-databases-on-aws/README.md

 ability to accurately translate natural language questions into natural language answers.
 Not all FMs are capable of performing NLQ.
-In addition to model choice, NLQ accuracy also relies heavily on factors such as the quality of the prompt, prompt template, labeled sample queries used for in-context learning (_aka few-shot prompting_), and the naming conventions used for your database schema (tables and columns).
+In addition to model choice, NLQ accuracy also relies heavily on factors such as the quality of the prompt, prompt template, labeled sample queries used for in-context learning (_aka few-shot prompting_), and the naming conventions used for the database schema, both tables and columns.

 The NLQ Application was tested on a variety of open source and commercial FMs.
-As a baseline OpenAI's Generative Pre-trained Transformer GPT-3 and GPT-4 series models, including `gpt-3.5-turbo`, and `gpt-4`, all provide accurate responses to a wide range of complex natural language queries using an average amount of in-context learning and prompt engineering.
-In addition, the Amazon Titan Text G1 - Express, `amazon.titan-text-express-v1`, was able to answer most of the Simple questions with some model specific prompt optimization.
+As a baseline, OpenAI's Generative Pre-trained Transformer GPT-3 and GPT-4 series models, including `gpt-3.5-turbo`, and `gpt-4`, all provide accurate responses to a wide range of simple to complex natural language queries using an average amount of in-context learning and minimal prompt engineering.

+Amazon Titan Text G1 - Express, `amazon.titan-text-express-v1`, available through Amazon Bedrock, was also tested.
+This model provided accurate responses to basic natural language queries using some model-specific prompt optimization.
+However, this model was not able to respond to more complex queries.
+Further prompt optimization could improve model accuracy.

-Open source NLQ-capable models, such as `google/flan-t5-xxl` and `google/flan-t5-xxl-fp16` (half-precision floating-point format (FP16) version of the full model), are available through Amazon SageMaker JumpStart Foundation Models.
-While the `google/flan-t5` series of models are a popular choice for building Generative AI applications, their capabilities for NLQ are limited compared to other commercial LLMs.
-The demonstration's `google/flan-t5-xxl-fp16` is capable of answering basic natural language queries with sufficient in-context learning, but will fail to return an answer, provide incorrect answers, or cause the model endpoint to experience timeouts due to resource exhaustion when faced with moderate to complex questions.
-Users are encouraged to experiment with a variety of open source and commercial JumpStart Foundation Models and Amazon Bedrock.
+Open source models, such as `google/flan-t5-xxl` and `google/flan-t5-xxl-fp16` (half-precision floating-point format (FP16) version of the full model), are available through Amazon SageMaker JumpStart Foundation Models.
+While the `google/flan-t5` series of models are a popular choice for building Generative AI applications, their capabilities for NLQ are limited compared to newer open-source and commercial LLMs.
+The demonstration's `google/flan-t5-xxl-fp16` is capable of answering basic natural language queries with sufficient in-context learning, but often failed during testing to return an answer, provide correct answers, or frequently experience SageMaker model endpoint timeouts due to resource exhaustion when faced with moderate to complex queries.

-### Option 1: Switching JumpStart Foundation Models

-You can replace the default `google/flan-t5-xxl-fp16` JumpStart Foundation Model, deployed using the `NlqSageMakerEndpointStack.yaml` CloudFormation template file.
-You will first need to modify the model parameters in the `NlqSageMakerEndpointStack.yaml` file and update the deployed CloudFormation stack, `NlqSageMakerEndpointStack`.
-Additionally, you may need to make adjustments to the NLQ Application, the `app_sagemaker.py` file, modifying the `ContentHandler` Class to match the response payload of the chosen model.
-Then, rebuild the Amazon ECR Docker Image, incrementing the version, e.g., `nlq-genai-2.0.1-sm`, using the `Dockerfile_SageMaker` Dockerfile and push to the Amazon ECR repository.
-Lastly, you will need to update the deployed ECS task and service, which are part of the `NlqEcsSageMakerStack` CloudFormation stack.

-### Option 2: Switching to Amazon Bedrock

-Switching from the solution's default Amazon SageMaker JumpStart Foundation Model to Amazon Bedrock model's, such as Amazon Titan Text G1 - Express (`amazon.titan-text-express-v1`), will provide better results than JumpStarts's `google/flan-t5-xxl-fp16`.
-Using Amazon Bedrock eliminates the need for the deployment of the `NlqSageMakerEndpointStack` CloudFormation stack.
-If the stack has already been deployed, it can be deleted.
-Next, build the Amazon ECR Docker Image using the `Dockerfile_Bedrock` Dockerfile and push the resulting image, e.g., `nlq-genai-2.0.0-bedrock`, to the Amazon ECR repository.
-Finally, deploy the `NlqEcsBedrockStack.yaml` CloudFormation template file.
-This stack replaces the the `NlqEcsSageMakerStack` CloudFormation stack, designed for use JumpStart Foundation Models.
-The default Amazon Bedrock model used for this option is Amazon Titan Text G1 - Express (`amazon.titan-text-express-v1`).

-### Option 3: Switching to a Third-party Model Provider's API

-Switching from the solution's default Amazon SageMaker JumpStart Foundation Model to third-party model provider's API, such as OpenAI, Cohere, and Anthropic is straightforward.
-To utilize OpenAI's models, you will first need to create an OpenAI account and obtain your own personal API key.
-Using a third-party model via an API eliminates the need for the deployment of the `NlqSageMakerEndpointStack` CloudFormation stack.
-If the stack has already been deployed, it can be deleted.
-Next, build the Amazon ECR Docker Image using the `Dockerfile_OpenAI` Dockerfile and push the resulting image, e.g., `nlq-genai-2.0.0-oai`, to the Amazon ECR repository.
-Finally, deploy the `NlqEcsOpenAIStack.yaml` CloudFormation template file.
-This stack replaces the the `NlqEcsSageMakerStack` CloudFormation stack, designed for use JumpStart Foundation Models.

 ## Sample Dataset